Overview

 Retrieving time series

-With the suggested function below, you will be able to retrieve all the time series aggregations that match your criteria.
+The suggested function below will retrieve all the time series aggregations that match your criteria.

 import requests